Externally Pressurized Expansion Joint

 - Standard In-Line Pressure Balanced Configurations

 Since the media is on the formed metal bellows, it is self-draining, and metal bellows instability or squirm consideration.
 Rigid guides on the interior and cover ensure alignment of the pipe bellows.
+Piping seals can also be used to help with the pipe.
 The proven design of externally pressurized expansion joints excels because of close attention to detail design and high-quality artistry.
-These designs offer an affordable product with a proven service record without expensive high nickel alloys.
+In addition, these designs offer an affordable product with a proven service record without expensive high nickel alloys.